anirbanc96/ECMMD-CondTwoSamp/Simulation Based Inference/SBI-Redshift/README.md

     - Choose between `Experiment1` and `Experiment2` and navigate to the respective subfolder.

 2. **Follow the Instructions**:
-    - Each experiment subfolder contains its own `README.md` file or instructions within the notebook that guide you through running the experiment.
+    - Each experiment subfolder contains its own `README.md` file that guide you through running the experiment.

 ## Package Requirement